setavenger/SatoshiGuard/README.md

 # Satoshi Guard
+*Important: Only put play money into this wallet as it is still under very active development and the software has not been audited*

-This is a work in progress iOS app to create and manage Bitcoin mulitsignature wallets.
-The app was created using the Bitcoin Development Kit (BDK) and was heavily inspired by the [BDKSwiftSample](https://github.com/futurepaul/BdkSwiftSample) app.
+Satoshi Guard is an iOS app to create and manage Bitcoin mulitsignature wallets.
+The app was created using the [Bitcoin Development Kit (BDK)](https://bitcoindevkit.org/) and was heavily inspired by the [BDKSwiftSample](https://github.com/futurepaul/BdkSwiftSample) app.
+The app already offers the core of features.
+It is possible to send and receive funds only with the app.
+Furthermore it is possible to setup a completly new wallet from scratch.
+The app supports both testnet and the Bitcoin mainnet.

 ### Technical Details
 Currently a multisignature wallet is created from three keys so an m-of-3 wallet is created in the app.
 In the future it will be possible to create a multisignature wallet with any number of keys.